An alphabetical walk through the demo process, looking at everything from your initial intent to your eventual goals

 Make instrumental demos as good and finished as you can—there is a considerable and well-paying market in TV, in some movies, in music libraries (buy-out or royalty agreements)—all in all a market where residuals are the norm and can add up to serious money.

 It’s a very specialized field, but that doesn’t mean you can’t give it a shot.
-Smaller markets may be more easy to crack—your local car dealer who advertises on the local AM station may be receptive to your ideas.
-Now we’re talking business skills and people skills, and we’re assuming that you know how to record voice-overs, that you have voice talent in your Rolodex, and that you’ve done your homework (or an unpaid internship) learning about the station’s needs regarding delivery formats (cartridges, MiniDiscs, CD-R?) and the like.
+Smaller markets may be more easy to crack—your local car dealer who advertises on the local cable station may be receptive to your ideas.
+Now we’re talking business skills and people skills, and we’re assuming that you know how to record voiceovers, that you have voice talent in your address book, and that you’ve done your homework (or an unpaid internship) learning about the station’s needs regarding delivery formats and the like.

 Know thy strengths